Cho'Gath Build Guide by EmbraceProgress

 Supp'Gath Throughout The Game

 Early Game: With Supp'Gath, you have a serious dilemma in that your Carnivore passive is largely useless early on.
 You can't farm, your carry needs to.
-Relic Shield's charges alleviate this somewhat, allowing you to heal yourself and your carry from time to time.
-You must always be warding whenever you can, and once you grab Sightstone, keep one at either dragon and/or the tri-bush.
+Relic Shield's charges no longer heal either.
+You must always be warding whenever you can, and once you upgrade to Targon's Buckler, keep one at either dragon and/or the tri-bush.

 Supp'Gath will struggle the most with poke lanes; he has little way of sustain as previously mentioned.
 Along with this, he can't harass back that frequently, or he will run out of mana by casting Rupture too often.
 You need to communicate with your carry and tell them to play passively until post-6; once you get tankier with Feast, you should be able to ignore enough poke to be able to fight back.